The Islamic State: A Growing and Powerful Threat

 In response to rising discrimination and arrests, predominantly peaceful protests by Sunni Arabs began throughout the country in 2012.
 The Sunnis were protesting against what they saw as state-led discrimination by a pro-Shia central government in Baghdad.
 As one person told us, “All Sunni were seen as terrorists” by the Iraqi government.
 By 2013, protesters were met with increasingly violent repression by the Iraqi government and affiliated Shia militias.
 This violence further exacerbated tensions between the country’s two largest groups.

 During that entire period, the Iraqi government and international community focused on counterterrorism, counterinsurgency, and stabilization in response to the violence.
 The sectarian crisis in Iraq seemed to overshadow the unique threats facing minority populations.
 The self-proclaimed Islamic State (IS) used that period to intensify and expand its presence and activities in Iraq and emerged as a leading threat to civilians in 2013.
-IS took advantage of the country’s instability, appealing to disgruntled Sunnis while also recruiting foreign fighters.
-As a result of attacks by IS and other Sunni extremist groups, 2013 was the deadliest year in Iraq since 2008.
+IS took advantage of the country’s instability, appealing to aggrieved Sunnis while also recruiting foreign fighters.
+As a result of attacks by IS and other Salafi-jihadist extremist groups, 2013 was the deadliest year in Iraq since 2008.

-As the group’s violence in Anbar and Ninewa provinces has demonstrated, the act of perpetrating atrocities serves a strategic purpose, helping IS to administer some communities while also expelling or eliminating people from the areas that it controls.
+As the group’s violence in Anbar and Ninewa provinces has demonstrated, the act of perpetrating atrocities serves a strategic purpose, helping IS to subdue some communities while also expelling or eliminating people from the areas that it controls.
 The commission of atrocities also enabled IS to capture and control territory, recruit local and foreign fighters, and secure revenue through extortion.
 In part through its atrocities, IS grew to either contest or control more than one-third of Iraq.